Falkenfelsen

-The Falkenfelsen (Falcon Rock) is a granite rock formation in the Northern Black Forest of Germany's Baden-Württemberg state.
+The Falkenfelsen (/de/, lit.
+'Falcon Rock') is a granite rock formation in the Northern Black Forest of Germany's Baden-Württemberg state.
 One side of the formation is a cliff about 200 ft high.
 From the Schwarzwaldhochstrasse (Black Forest Highway), two hiking trails lead through the formation and end at the shelter Herta-hut.
 The platform has a view over the northern Black Forest, with the Hornisgrinde in the south, Bühlerhöhe in the northeast and the valley of the Upper Rhine on the west.